About the course

 Interviews are normally held as part of the admissions process.
 These interviews are scheduled to be held in February and April.

 All applicants will normally be interviewed.
-Telephone or Skype interviews will be offered to students living overseas or at a considerable distance.
+Telephone or Microsoft Teams interviews will be offered to students living overseas or at a considerable distance.

 Interviews will be conducted by two members of the course team.
 The interview will focus on your reasons for wishing to progress to master's study, the essays submitted with your application and your proposed research project.